Learn everything you need to know about growing your coaching business using online courses.

 XayLi Barclay is a visual content coach who uses this method well.
 She offers a free course on video creation course to generate leads who are then funneled towards paid services like additional courses and access to her membership site.

-Watch the free video training below for more detail on the 5 ways you can scale your coaching business, and take advantage of a special offer for coaches to get started with Thinkific!
+Watch the free video training for more detail on the 5 ways you can scale your coaching business, and take advantage of a special offer for coaches to get started with Thinkific!

 Now that you understand how online courses can help you grow your coaching business, let’s dive into the essential steps for driving the most impact with your online course.
+If you’re not sure what kind of setup you need, don’t worry!
+We’ll cover those basics further down.
+You can also check out why Thinkific is listed as the best online course platform, and how it’s uniquely positioned to help you scale.

 Validate & Presell Your Online Coaching Course